Heart failure

 His family are reluctant to talk about end of life issues though he thinks it is important.

-Several of the people we talked with suggested that their heart failure was harder on their family than on themselves, particularly their spouses.
+Several of the people we talked with suggested that their heart failure was harder on their family than it was on themselves, and was particularly so for their spouses.

 Bruce says that his wife has found his heart failure harder to accept than him.